 Cathy Yang Liu is an Associate Professor of Public Policy at the Andrew Young School of Policy Studies, Georgia State University.
 I received my Ph.D. in Urban Planning from the Price School at the University of Southern California and Master of Public Policy from the Harris School at the University of Chicago.
 I address urban policy and community development issues in the context of changing urban spatial form, demographic dynamics and economic processes.
 At GSU I am affiliated with the Fiscal Research Center, Center for State and Local Finance, W.J.
-Usery Workplace Research Group, and Council for the Progress of Cities.
+Usery Workplace Research Group, and Urban Studies Institute.
 I was a Census Bureau Special Sworn Status researcher at the Atlanta Census Research Data Center (ACRDC) 2013-4.
 I am the faculty advisor for the Planning and Economic Development concentration in bachelor, master, and Ph.D. in public policy degree programs and a graduate certificate program in Planning and Economic Development.

 I am a Managing Editor for Journal of Urban Affairs (journal of the Urban Affairs Association), and an Associate Editor for Regional Studies, Regional Science (journal of the Regional Studies Association).